ItsMeD4N/Board-Game/README.md

 You can customize or expand the game by editing the `.pl` files directly, such as:

-- Adding more Pokémon in `pokemon.pl`
+- Adding more Pokemon in `pokemon.pl`
 - Changing the map layout in `map.pl`
 - Tuning battle rules in `battle.pl`